 Request for ideas

 The principal role of the trust is to initiate and make grants to support viable projects for the benefit of chess in Cornwall.
 An important aspect of the trustees' duties is to consider and approve, where appropriate, funding applications for the development of chess in Cornwall as they are submitted to us by the Cornwall County Chess Association, clubs, schools, community groups and individuals.

-Club members are invited to discuss together their ideas on how their clubs can be improved by an injection of funds.
-The trust may, in principle, be open to suggestions on a subsidy for: a venue; training; equipment; Congress expenses, such as venue hire and a fee for a Controller; a school chess club.
+Club members are invited to contribute their ideas on how their clubs can be improved by an injection of funds.
+The trust may, in principle, be open to suggestions on a subsidy for: a venue; training; equipment; congress expenses, such as venue hire and a fee for a Controller; a school chess club.
 Consideration would be given to covering advertising costs.